reis-alex/mpc/README.md

 Terminal constraints (polyhedral or end-point) are possible, and should be provided through _opt.constraints.terminal_:

 * A set, in the form of a polyhedron (as above), is expected in _opt.constraints.terminal.set_, and the respective matrice A and b are needed (_i.e._, $Ax(N)\leq b$).
-* If any other parameters (seem as decision variables for the optimization problem) are to be terminally-constrained, they mst be listed in _opt.constraints.terminal.parameters_.
+* If any other parameters (seem as decision variables for the optimization problem) are to be terminally-constrained, they must be listed in _opt.constraints.terminal.parameters_.

 If any other parameter/decision variable is to be constrained (not terminally), there is an option _opt.constraints.parameters.variables_.
 A list of all constrained variables are expected.
 The corresponding bounds of such variables are expected in _opt.constraints.parameters.upper_ and _opt.constraints.parameters.lower_.